 Mother Marianne and the Sisters headed for Hawaii aboard the Mariposa in 1883, determined to make a positive difference in the lives of all those whom they touched.
 That same spirit of caring continues today.
 Through various programs and services, St. Francis Healthcare System cares for the most vulnerable in our community, including Hawaii’s rapidly growing senior population, and we continually explore new ways to serve those most in need.

 As we proudly celebrate the canonization of Hawaii’s first female Saint, the St. Francis Healthcare System `ohana renews our commitment to our mission of creating healthy communities in the Spirit of Christ’s healing ministry.
-As our patron saint, Mother Marianne Cope, said in 1870s, “The charity of the good knows no creed and is confined to no one place.”
+As Saint Marianne said in the 1870s, “The charity of the good knows no creed and is confined to no one place.”
 In this spirit, St. Francis Healthcare System of Hawaii will continue our outreach to those who need us most, wherever they may be found.

-For more information about Mother Marianne Cope, please visit http://blessedmariannecope.org/index.html
+For more information about Saint Marianne Cope, please visit http://blessedmariannecope.org/index.html